beetbox/pyacoustid/README.rst

 Version History
 ---------------

+1.2.2
+  Fix a regression in the previous version that caused a `KeyError` crash when calling `submit`.

 1.2.1
   The `meta` parameter to some API functions can now be a list (instead of just a single string).